Ithell Colquhoun

 Ithell Colquhoun (/'aɪθəl kəˈhuːn/ 9 October 1906 – 11 April 1988) was a British painter, occultist, poet and author.
-Stylistically her artwork was affiliated with surrealism.
-In the late 1930s, Colquhoun was part of the British Surrealist Group before being expelled because she refused to renounce her association with occult groups.
+Stylistically her artwork was affiliated with Surrealism.
+In the early 1930s she met André Breton in Paris, and later started working with Surrealist automatism techniques in her writing and painting.
+In the late 1930s, Colquhoun was part of the British Surrealist Group before being expelled because she refused to renounce her association with occult groups, including the Ordo Templi Orientis and the Fellowship of Isis.
+Despite her break with the movement, Colquhoun was a lifelong adherent to Surrealism and its automatic techniques.

-Colquhoun was born in Shillong, Eastern Bengal and Assam, British India, but brought up in the United Kingdom.
-After studying at the Slade School of Art, she lived briefly in Paris before moving back to London.
+Colquhoun was born in Shillong in British India, but brought up in the United Kingdom.
+After studying at Cheltenham Ladies College and the Slade School of Art, she lived briefly in Paris before moving back to London.
 She spent the latter part of her life in Cornwall, where she died in 1988.